CodeoNordic/just-another-calendar/documentation/event-filters.md

 or permanently disable the user's access to control the filters, E.G whenever changes are being made, or the calendar is fetching data.

+The filters can also have a `sort` value.
+This controls the order that the filters appers, with the lowest numbers first and the ones without at the end.

+The last value a filter can have is `divider`.
+This makes the filter a divider instead, if you want clearer separation between two filters.

 ## Filtering in the calendar with filterId
 Each event can have a `filterId` value.
 This can be either a string or an array which specifies which filters the event is controlled by.
 This is the easiest filtering to set up, and is recommended for most cases.